 What happens when you realize there’s another dog (or a jogger or bicycle) in the vicinity?
 Do you cringe?
 Do you get that sinking feeling because you know what’s about to happen?
 Do you tighten up on the leash in anticipation of the lunging?
 Do you hold your breath?
 What happens when your dog starts his “aggressive” routine?
 Do you pull back on the leash?
 Do you yell at your dog?
 Or do you tell him “it’s OK?”
 Do you try to hold him back physically?
 Believe it or not, some of these things are reinforcing to your dog.
 But ALL of them affect change in your dog’s behavior.
 Think about it: every time he sees another dog and he’s on his leash, he gets a leash correction.
 This teaches your dog that there’s an association between dogs and pain/discomfort in his neck, or at the very least, that his person becomes very upset when there’s another dog nearby.
 There must be a good reason to be leery of those other dogs, then.
 No wonder he reacts to other dogs!

--- Please see our most recent Reactive Dog video blog - "No Progress Without Focus"
+-- Please see our most recent Reactive Dog blog - "People Are OK"

 Well, what about the yelling?
 Or telling him “it’s OK”?
 Why don’t they work?
 In order to understand what’s going on, we need to learn a few more concepts.